Zorkeeen/Dopamine-public-docs/PRIVACY_POLICY.md

-DOPAMINE CHROME EXTENSION – PRIVACY POLICY
+DOPAMINE BROWSER EXTENSION – PRIVACY POLICY

-Last Updated: 2025-12-05
+Last Updated: 2025-12-06

-The Dopamine Chrome Extension provides local time-tracking by recording which browser tab is currently active.
+The Dopamine browser extension provides local time-tracking by recording which browser tab is currently active.
 All processing happens entirely on your device.

 DATA COLLECTED